LihuelTroncoso/small-excercise-java/README.md

 # small-project-java

-Theese are some exercises I made at Objects-Oriented Programming
+Theese are some exercises I made at the subject Objects-Oriented Programming

 # Technologies